Expense-Reimbursement Policy

 Procedures

-1. Employee expenses for travel, meals and program related supplies will be pre-approved by their Supervisor/Manager, in accordance with policy 3-2.1 Purchase Requests.
+1. A claimant who incurs expenses for travel, meals and other New Path related costs will ensure expenses are pre-approved by their Supervisor/Manager, in accordance with policy 3-2.1 Purchase Requests & Spending Authority.
 In the absence of the employee’s Supervisor/Manager, expenses can be approved by an employee in a position at least one level higher than their own.

 3. Supervisors/Managers approving expenses are accountable for their decisions which must be: